WatDuhHekBro/bindiff/README.md

 ## Use Cases
 - Scan for byte differences between two updates/versions of a game.
 - Check for any actual differences in the bytes if you feel like you're seeing the same file over and over again (without having to compare files individually in a hex editor/viewer).
+- Make sure that a copy (of a repository for example) really is an exact copy so you aren't deleting data that's actually different.

 # sfn
 `sfn` (from **s**can **f**ile **n**ames) uses the same recursive path scan function to search for filenames matching a regex pattern.